Barbara Moore (composer): 1970s

 In 1970, Moore went on to arrange and conduct the choir for Elton John's "Border Song".
 She also founded her own group, the Barbara Moore Singers, performing alongside Glen Campbell (1970), Bobbie Gentry (1970-71) and Mike Yarwood (1972) on BBC television programmes, as well as on the soundtrack of the film The Ruling Class (1971).

 The BBC, in April 1970, asked her to update Brian Fahey's "At the Sign of the Swingin' Cymbal" for Alan Freema's Pick of the Pops show.
 She also arranged the vocals for "I'd Like to Teach the World to Sing", a Coca-Cola commercial song from 1971 that became a hit for the New Seekers in a modified version.
 After she had composed the theme for Terry Wogan's BBC Radio show, she gained a job at de Wolfe, the library music company.
 She vocalised on recordings, including the Roger Webb Sound's Vocal Patterns and Moonshade albums, and scored music for commercials across Europe.

 In 1972, Moore released her album Vocal Shades and Tones.
 One of its tracks, "Steam Heat", was later included in an episode of TV drama The Sweeney (1975) for a strip club scene.
 She also provided the soundtrack to Anthony Stern's experimental film Serendipity in 1972, playing piano alongside musician colleagues Chris Spedding, Ray Warleigh and John Marshall.

 1980s

 Her last album, Bright & Shining, was released in 1981 by the Sylvester Music Company.

 Personal life

-Moore married the arranger Pete Moore in 1954.
+Moore married the arranger Pete Moore in May 1954.
 She had met him in Dubai while on a concert pianist job.
 The couple had a daughter, but they split up shortly after.
 Moore raised her daughter, Lindsey, as a single parent.
 Lindsey died in 2006, leaving Moore with a granddaughter, Clare.

 After her divorce, Moore was in a relationship with the jazz trombonist Chris Pyne.

 Death

-Following a prolonged illness, Moore died on 26 August 2021, at the age of 89.
+Following a prolonged illness, Moore died on 27 August 2021, at the age of 89.
 She spent her last days at Hotham Park House, Bognor Regis.